 WESTERN TERMINUS/PA ROUTE 10 PROJECT

-A virtual public meeting was hosted online on October 2nd, 2024 at 6:00 PM.
+A virtual public meeting was hosted online on Thursday, November 13, 2025 at 6:00 PM.
 The project team gave a 30-minute presentation on revised alternatives, followed by a question and answer period.
-A recording of the presentation can be viewed below.
-A summary of the Q&A from the meeting can be reviewed here.

 WELCOME AND PROJECT BACKGROUND